deluwarhoisn/Emergency-Service/readme.md

 querySelector is used when the first element matching Css needs to be selected and querySelectorAll is used when all elements matching the Css selector need to be selected.

 2. How do you **create and insert a new element into the DOM**?
+There are three main steps to follow to create a new HTML element and add it to the DOM:
+1:Create Element: Creates a new element using the document.createElement() method.
+It is only created in memory, not visible on the webpage. const newDiv = document.createElement('div');
+2: Configure Element: Add text, class, ID or other attributes to the created element. newDiv.textContent = 'নতুন লেখা';
+newDiv.className = 'my-class';
+3: Insert Element: Adds it to an existing parent element using the appendChild() or prepend() methods, so that it is visible on the webpage. const parentElement = document.getElementById('container');
+parentElement.appendChild(newDiv);